shraddha510/shraddha510/README.md

 👀 I’m interested in web dev, software dev, machine learning, as well as mastering data structures and algorithms.

-🔭 I’m currently working on my Bachelor's of Computer Science.
+🔭 I’m currently working on my Bachelor's of Computer Science, as well as a personal project: A Facebook clone!

 🌱 I’m currently learning how to program with Python, Java, and Javascript.